sathyamvellal/shenv/README.md

 functions[mkcd]='mkdir -p $1 && cd $1'
 ```

-Once you start the environment with `envstart`, you can use these like any othe shell variable, alias or a function.
+Once you start the environment with `envstart`, you can use these like any other shell variable, alias or a function.
 Like so -

 ```bash
 cat $FILE